2009–10 Mexican Primera División season

-The 2009–10 Primera División de México season is the 63rd professional season of Mexico's top-flight football league, and 13th season in which the Apertura and Clausura system is used.
+The 2009–10 Primera División de México was the 63rd professional season of Mexico's top-flight football league, and 13th season in which the Apertura and Clausura system is used.
 The season is split into two tournaments—the Torneo Apertura and the Torneo Bicentenario—each with identical formats and each contested by the same eighteen teams.

 Clubs

 Seventeen teams returned for this season.
 Necaxa was relegated the previous season after accumulating the lowest coefficient over the past three seasons.
 They were replaced by Querétaro, who was promoted from the Liga de Ascenso.

 Managerial changes

-Torneo Apertura
+Apertura

 The 2009 Torneo Apertura was the first tournament of the season.
 The tournament began on July 24 and ended on December 13.
 Defending champion UNAM failed to defend their title after missing the playoffs.
 On December 13, 2009, Monterrey defeated Cruz Azul 6–4 in aggregate score to win their third title.
 Cruz Azul forward Emanuel Villa won his first golden boot after scoring 17 goals, five more than Héctor Mancilla who won it the two previous tournaments.